Can Dementia Exempt You From Criminal Responsibility? The Latest on the Mohammed Al Fayed Case

 In recent news the son of Mohammed Al Fayed has come forward and disclosed that despite sexual assault allegations being made against the former Harrod’s owner and files being sent to the Crown Prosecution Service (CPS) once in 2008 relating to three complaints, and in 2015 which related to one complaint, the CPS brought no action against him due to him suffering with dementia, despite him being "as sharp as a tack" when it came to business.

-Sexual allegations resurfaced following the death of Mohammed Al Fayed, leading to worldwide news reports, and a BBC documentry Al Fayed: Predator at Harrods, which examined various sexual assaults on women and girls.
-Now it seems that allegations had been made when Al Fayed was alive, but due to his health no further action was taken.
+Sexual allegations resurfaced following the death of Mohammed Al Fayed, leading to worldwide news reports, and a BBC documentary Al Fayed: Predator at Harrods.
+The documentary examined various sexual assaults on women and girls.
+Now it seems that allegations had been made when Al Fayed was alive, but due to his health no further action was taken was taking by the Crown Prosecution Service.

 On three occasions - in 2018, 2021 and 2023 - the CPS was asked for what is called early investigative advice, but the matters were not pursued further by police.
-Early investigative advice is where the police rquest for the CPS Lawyer to review the case against the accused so far, and provide advice to the police on the necessary steps they need to take to allow the CPS to apply the correct charging standard.
-The results from this can include an action plan, of steps that need to be taken to complete the investigation, or they can advice that the case is not going to meet the required tests for charge, and therefore this leads to no further action.
+Early investigative advice is where the police request for the CPS Lawyer to review the case against the accused and the work they have completed to date, the CPS then provide advice to the police on the necessary steps they need to take to enable the CPS to make the correct decisions when it comes to charge.
+Early investigative advice is very common in serious or complex cases, but also where there are high profile individuals involved.

 There is no doubt that Mohammed Al Fayed was one of the most powerful men in the world, and had the most trusted team around him that not only potentially facilitated the alleged offences but helped to also cover them by lending their support to his dementia claims.